matthewmcvickar/soundcloud-comments-bot/README.md

 A bot that posts random comments from SoundCloud.

-Currently posting several times a day to Mastodon.
+Currently posting several times a day to Mastodon and Bluesky.
 (It used to post to Twitter, but I don't use Twitter anymore and neither do my bots.)

 🔊 💬 🤖 &rarr; **[@soundcloudsaid on Mastodon](https://mastodon.matthewmcvickar.com/@soundcloudsaid)**